 - Cryptocurrency

-- By Cubex Team
+- By Cubex

 In a world rapidly shifting toward digital solutions, the conversation around money has evolved.
 One of the most prominent debates in the financial space today is the comparison between fiat currency and cryptocurrency.
 But what exactly sets them apart?
 Let’s break it down in simple terms.